swirlai/swirl-search/docs/Tutorials.md

     ]
 ```

-This is required for security reasons.

-To make the new ResultProcessor a default for new SearchProvider objects, add it to the return list in this block:
+* To make the new ResultProcessor a default for new SearchProvider objects, add it to the return list in this block:
 ```
 def getSearchProviderResultProcessorsDefault():
     return ["MappingResultProcessor","DateFinderResultProcessor","CosineRelevancyResultProcessor"]
 ```

 * Add the new module to at least one `SearchProvider.result_processing` pipeline:
 ```
         "result_processors": [
             "MappingResultProcessor",